-Expert judgment
+1. Expert judgment

-- 1) There are experts of the field.
-For above example, people who are expert in essay writing will be considered to assess the construct validity of the table and table will be revised under their guidance. - 2) Factor analysis
+There are experts in the field.
+For the above example, people who are expert in essay writing will be considered to assess the construct validity of the table and the table will be revised under their guidance.

+mcq 2.
+Factor analysis